kilday-human/foxglove-av-onboarding-demo/README.md

 ## The Gap

 Foxglove's browser demos showcase perfect visualization instantly.
-But downloading the same data locally requires expert configuration knowledge that isn't documented.
+However, there is no documented, end‑to‑end path for taking the raw KITTI/KITTI‑360 datasets and reproducing those visualizations locally in MCAP and Foxglove; users must supply their own converters, topic mapping, and layout configuration.
+This undocumented gap is especially painful for academic users who primarily work from public datasets rather than ROS/MCAP‑native stacks.
 This gap particularly affects academic users learning on datasets like KITTI.

 **Evidence:** 4-hour configuration timeline, student feedback, systematic friction documentation.

 ---

-Built for Foxglove Customer Success Engineer interview.
+Project originally developed for a Foxglove Customer Success Engineer interview, now generalized as an AV onboarding demo.